nghttp2/nghttp2/doc/nghttpx.1.rst

     used several  times to  specify multiple  header fields.
     Example: :option:`--add-response-header`\="foo: bar"

-.. option:: --header-field-buffer=<SIZE>
+.. option:: --request-header-field-buffer=<SIZE>

     Set maximum buffer size for incoming HTTP request header field list.
 This is the sum of header name and value in bytes.
+If  trailer  fields  exist,  they  are  counted towards this number.

     Default: ``64K``

-.. option:: --max-header-fields=<N>
+.. option:: --max-request-header-fields=<N>

-    Set  maximum  number  of incoming  HTTP  request  header fields, which  appear in one request  or response header field list.
+    Set  maximum  number  of incoming  HTTP  request  header fields.
+If  trailer  fields exist,  they  are  counted towards this number.

     Default: ``100``

+.. option:: --response-header-field-buffer=<SIZE>

+    Set  maximum  buffer  size for  incoming  HTTP  response header field list.
+This is the sum of  header name and value  in  bytes.
+If  trailer  fields  exist, they  are counted towards this number.

+    Default: ``64K``

+.. option:: --max-response-header-fields=<N>

+    Set  maximum number  of  incoming  HTTP response  header fields.
+If  trailer  fields exist,  they  are  counted towards this number.

+    Default: ``500``

 Debug